Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 How can I avoid tick bites?

 No one likes plucking a tick out of their skin, so prevention is the best way to deal with the little jerks.
-For starters, consider wearing long pants and sleeves whenever you’re traveling through heavily forested areas, tall grass, or brush.
+One of the best ways to avoid ticks is to wear long pants and sleeves whenever you’re traveling through heavily forested areas, tall grass, or brush.
 A set of lightweight long pants and shirt for hot days is a good investment.
-Treating your clothing with permethrin, or buying clothes already pretreated with it, will stop any ticks from hitching a ride and biting you later: Permethrin kills ticks on contact.
+Treating your clothing with permethrin, or buying clothes already pretreated with it, will stop ticks from hitching a ride and biting you later (permethrin kills ticks on contact).

-Second, use bug spray on yourself.
+Second, use bug spray on your skin.
 Go for a formulation using DEET or picaridin, both of which have been extensively tested and shown to be safe and effective.
-(Avoid plant-based or “natural” repellents; at best, they fend off some ticks, but aren’t nearly as effective of a force field as the two we mention above.)
+Avoid plant-based or “natural” repellents; at best, they fend off some ticks, but aren’t nearly as effective as the two we mention above.
 Pay special attention to your ankles and calves: Ticks hiding in the grass often latch on low.

 What’s the best way to remove ticks?